Course Description - Parsons Open Style Lab

 The class explores unique user-centered design processes, inclusive vocabulary, and ability in relation to fashion and technology.
 Tools such as 3D scanning, electronics to measure range of motion, and smart fabrics may be deployed.
 Design process frameworks explored in this class may include the following: Participatory Universal Design; Methods and Applied User Experience Research; Developing Design Constraints – aka- “Design Requirements”; and Identifying Variables to Test for Design Iteration.

-Note: Due to the level of commitment required to work with people with disabilities, students must email the instructor a paragraph on why he/ she wishes to take the class along with an updated CV before the 1st day of class.
-Final selection of students will be portfolio based.
-This course is equivalent to PSAM 5550 Collab / SOF Fashion Studio Elective.
+Due to the level of commitment required to work with people with disabilities, students must email the instructor a paragraph on why he/ she wishes to take the class along with an updated CV before the 1st day of class.
+A final selection of students will be portfolio based.

 Past Student Work Includes:

 A voice amplifying wearable necklace created with a person with multiple sclerosis.

 A rain jacket that fits into a backpack adapted for an electric wheelchair.